zhaopengme/cce/README.md

 ## 📋 Command Reference

 ### `cce shellenv`
-Outputs shell integration function.
-Add `eval "$(cce shellenv)"` to your shell configuration file for the best experience.
+Outputs the helper function the installer uses for bash/zsh.
+Run `eval "$(cce shellenv)"` if you need to install the wrapper manually or customize it.

 ### `cce list`
 Display all configured service providers with their status: